heptarch/heptarch.github.io/projects.md

 Turing awards are not a good investment, and Big Tech's true forte is making money.
 For better or worse, it knows the ROI is in strategic deployment, marketing, and product integration, not fundamental algorithms research.
-This capitalist realpolitik explains why Alphabet's has made massive cuts to its "moonshot factory" `X`, and why research groups across MAMAA and beyond have aggressively pivoted into generative AI.
+This capitalist realpolitik explains why, for instance, Alphabet is making massive cuts to its "moonshot factory" `X`.
+It also explain why research groups in MAMAA and beyond have aggressively pivoted into generative AI.
-Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering.
+Transformers are interesting, but a solved problem from a fundamental science perspective; the rest is engineering, but very lucrative engineering.
+The point is that

 ### 2.3 <a href="#tbc">The recipe</a><a id="sec-2-3" name="sec-2-3"></a>